Skip to main content

 How to Air Seal Holes around Plumbing

 1. Use caulk or canned spray foam to seal piping holes through the top plates, bottom plates, rim joists, and subfloor.
 In existing homes, these areas might not be easily accessible.
 Piping might be accessed from the attic, basement, or crawlspace depending on the construction of the home.
-Or access during bathroom and kitchen remodels.
+These areas might also be accessed during bathroom and kitchen remodels.

 • Use caulk to seal around the plumping pipe penetrations, and supply and drain lines in exterior and interior walls.

-• Clean the area of any debris or dirt.
+• Clear the area of any debris or dirt.

 • Apply a layer of caulk and use a paint knife or spatula to smooth out the caulk; the caulk material should be flush with the dry wall with any gaps filled in (silicone caulk is suggested).